Dakkers/boxley/README.md

 ### `pullgroup [options] [groupname(s)]`
 Pulls files in specified group(s) from Dropbox.
-If a file in the `group-*.conf` file cannot be found, it is skipped.
+If a file in the `group-*.json` file cannot be found, it is skipped.

 ```bash
 boxley pullgroup awesomestuff     # a single group